sommerlukas/llvm-test-suite/SYCL/README.md

  * [Creating or modifying tests](#creating-or-modifying-tests)
    * [LIT feature checks](#lit-feature-checks)
    * [llvm-lit parameters](#llvm-lit-parameters)

+# Deprecation Message
+These tests have been merged back into https://github.com/intel/llvm and now reside in-tree.
+This repository is in archive (read-only) mode and new contributions are not accepted here.

 # Overview
 This directory contains SYCL-related tests distributed in subdirectories based